cogentlabs/tensorflow-wheels/README.md

 Please add a new startup-script under the `bin/` folder having a name like `tf-x.x.x-startup-script` and manually verify that the entire script is runnable before comitting code to this repo.

+## Ubuntu v.
+Debian

+For production, benchmark tests, and CI, we run things in Docker.
+As things are when this was written, we use the python:3.6-slim image, which is based on Debian.
+However, we can't use Docker on our gpusrvs (which are Ubuntu), so when running things outside of Docker, we we supply Ubuntu Images.
+Note it is possible these may be usable across OS, but it is not guaranteed.

 ## Architecture

 Haswell/Broadwell is deprecated, use Cascade Lake.